mukaruernest/Chambua_Inc/README.md

 {% endtest %}
 ```

-To load the aggregate tables to an analytics schema I ran `dbt build -target prod` prod is configured on `profiles.yml` to load tables on analytics schema.
+To load the aggregate tables to the analytics schema I ran `dbt build -target prod` prod is configured on `profiles.yml` to load tables on analytics schema.

 ## Export the transformed tables as csv files to aws data lake.